melindahiggins2000/SNRS2018_ReproducibleResearch/README.md

 ## Download or Fork This Repository

-* If you do NOT currently have a Github account, click the GREEN "Clond or Download" button above.
+* If you do NOT currently have a Github account, click the GREEN "Clone or Download" button above.
 Choose "Download ZIP" to save a copy of everything in this repository to your own computer.
 * If you DO have a Github account, you are welcome to FORK a copy of this repository to your own Github account (click FORK at TOP RIGHT of this page).

 ## Content Available in PDFs